phorgeit/phorge/README.md

   - also some other things.

-Phorge is developed and maintained by [The Phorge Team](https://phorge.it).
+Vixon is developed and maintained by [The Signuro Team](https://signuro.com).

 ----------